freeradical13/freeradical13.github.io/index.md

 [Mitochondria][] are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the [mitochondrial matrix][].
 The inner membrane is heavily folded to increase surface area into structures called [cristae][].

 Mitochondria have their own DNA called [mtDNA][] which is passed down from the mother in the case of sexual reproduction.
+Mitochondria reproduce through binary fission like bacteria.

 #### Hormones